JohnQHerman/vr-fine-movement/README.md

 # vr-fine-movement
- a sandbox for exploring fine movement options in VR.
+A sandbox for exploring fine movement options in virtual reality.